BritishPandaChick/disney-codes/log.md

 - Double check on how mobile version of the site looks using Dev Tools.

 **Link(s) for the day's work:** [30 Days, 30 Sites tourist attraction](https://github.com/BritishPandaChick/30sites-tourist-attraction)

+## Day 22: July 26, 2019
+**What I Did Today:** Finish adding CSS styles to 30 Days, 30 Sites tourist attraction website.

+**Day Summary:** I finished the tourist attraction website.
+I added the remaining CSS styles for mobile, responsive and main stylesheets.
+I checked the previewer in Dev Tools to see how everything looked on the screen.
+I had no problems with the previewer today.
+Only HTML I added were the Bootstrap classes for medium and large screens.
+I didn't have to make too many tweaks to the CSS but I did use the CSS to play around with the width and height of the iframe, video and input tags.

+**Tomorrow's List:**
+- Start project set up for day four of 30 Days, 30 sites.
+- Do not add Bootstrap to day four project!
+Will be using the project to practice Flexbox.

+**Link(s) for the day's work:** [30 Days, 30 Sites tourist attraction](https://github.com/BritishPandaChick/30sites-tourist-attraction)